Could Enzyme-Based Whitening Replace Traditional Toothpaste?

 5. Are enzyme whitening toothpastes safe?

-Generally yes when formulated for oral use.
+Generally, yes, when formulated for oral use.
 Safety depends on the product’s full ingredient list and proper use.